 Inflated price of cell phones

 The action seeks to compensate cell phones buyers who have paid inflated prices as result of Qualcomm’s abuse of its dominant position in the market of baseband processors, an essential component of all cell phones.
+This class action has been authorized by the Superior Court on April 30, 2019.

 Conditions to be part of this class action